 Outside of the Grand Slam tournaments, there are nine tournaments known as Masters 1000 events.
 These tournaments award 1000 ranking points to the winner, which is the most a player can earn outside of the Grand Slams.
 These tournaments attract top-tier fields as a result, and are played in three continents in between the four majors.

 Additionally, the end of the year sees the players with the eight best rankings descend on the tour finals.
 These finals are played in a group stage at first, with players taking on a round robin schedule within their groups.
 The two best players from each group then play a single elimination tournament the rest of the way, with the winner being crowned tour champion for the year.

 The tennis schedule requires players to be smart with when they choose to rest and when they choose to play tournaments, especially near Grand Slams given that there are usually Masters 1000 tournaments right before the slams.
 If players burn themselves out before majors, they run the risk of seeing their ranking fail to improve in the biggest events of the year.

 Tennis has gone from being a sport that is paid attention to during Grand Slams to being a sport that people love year round.
 With so many exciting tournaments, and so many opportunities to bet on, it is no surprise that the sport continues to compile a growing fandom.
 And as long as bettors remember to think before they place wagers on the different betting markets that are available, they will have a shot to see a profit from tennis wagering.
 Aside from tennis events there are many more possibilities to place bets and to make some money.
-Those options are summarized here: https://www.sportsbettingcanada.org/.
+I have summarized those options here: https://www.sportsbettingcanada.org/.